Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of vector-like lepton searches

 \subsection{Future prospects for VLL searches}

 Vector-like leptons appear in a variety of BSM models, as described in Section~\ref{sec:vll}.
-While vector-like tau leptons have already been probed, no CMS searches have probed vector-like leptons coupling to electrons and muons with the Run-1 or Run-2 data sets.
+While vector-like leptons coupled to third-generation SM leptons have already been probed, no CMS searches have probed vector-like leptons coupled to first- and second-generation SM leptons with the Run 1 or Run 2 data sets.
 In the minimal model of VLLs, the newly introduced final states are assumed to mix through Yukawa interactions with the same generation of the SM leptons and decay into SM boson-lepton pairs.
 Model independent SRs of the seven multilepton channels from the search discussed in Section~\ref{sec:exo21002} may be utilized to extrapolate the sensitivity for these three generations of VLL models (both singlet and doublet scenarios) to the HL-LHC with a total integrated luminosity of 3000\fbinv at $\sqrt{s}=14\TeV$.
 The physics observable \LTmet in the SR of all seven channels is used to project the sensitivity for these models.

-In order to utilize these Run-2 analysis results to project the sensitivity to the HL-LHC, individual background yields in each SR bin of the analysis using all of the Run-2 data are scaled to 3000\fbinv of integrated luminosity.
+In order to utilize these Run 2 analysis results to project the sensitivity to the HL-LHC, individual background yields in each SR bin of the analysis using all of the Run 2 data are scaled to 3000\fbinv of integrated luminosity.
 In addition, prompt background (\WZ, \ZZ, \ttW, or \ttZ) yields already take into account the enhancement due to the higher center-of-mass energy.
-The signal acceptance is estimated from simulated samples of all three coupling scenarios with Run-2 detector conditions.
+The signal acceptance is estimated from simulated samples of all three coupling scenarios with Run 2 detector conditions.
 The cross section for the VLL signal is calculated at LO for $\sqrt{s}=14\TeV$, and is then corrected to NLO using a correction factor derived at 13\TeV.